mikedeshazer/bricks/README.md

 Bricks requires [Node.js](https://nodejs.org/) v13+ to run properly

-Open Your Ganache application and open a workspace, keeping thje default settings and using your bricks directory's truffle-config.js file to start the project from within Ganache.
+Open Your Ganache application and open a workspace, keeping the default settings and using your bricks directory's truffle-config.js file to start the project from within Ganache.
 This will create a person project which responds to this particular project.

 Navigate to the  /manuals folder, and select a .md file tied to a particular exploit you would like to build.
 The /contracts/kits folder contains all the different kits connected to manuals (same name).